 Taco Skillet is everything you love about tacos in one pan.
 Easy, quick, and healthy Mexican food you can make exactly the way your family likes it.
 Please meet a 25-minute favorite ground turkey recipes crowd pleaser.

 Taco skillet!
-Skillets fall into my favorite category to cook for healthy dinner ideas.
+Skillets are one of my favorite healthy meals.
 They remind me my childhood in Ukraine when grandma used exact measurements only when baking.
 The rest was “eyeball” and “use what you have”.